OhLeMatt/COM418-2022-CMProject/README.md

 ![Follow Cursor](images/followcursor.gif)

 ### Scale Navigation
 The Scale Navigation window allows users to select the scale for which they will receive chord suggestions.
 We have 170 scales to choose from in total.
 The user can select the tonic of the scale.
+Scales can be filtered by the amount of notes they contain.
 We also show the rotations of this scale (i.e. other scales that have the exact same notes), children scales (whose notes are a subset of the selected scale) and parent scales (whose notes are a superset of the selected scale).

 ![Scale navigation](images/scalenav.gif)